EarthObservationSimulator/orbitpy/orbitpy/docs/output_desc.rst

 Common final access file-format
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The final access file is named as *access*.
+The final access file is named as *payMmodeN_access*, where *payM* is the identifier of the payload and *modeN* is the identifier of the mode to which the access data corresponds.
+Random identifier(s) is assigned in case of no user-id specificiation (for the :code:`@id` JSON key in the instrument definition).
 The data is CSV formatted and includes the following columns:

 .. csv-table:: Observation data metrics description
    :header: Column, Data type, Units, Description